Recorded Webinar: Improving data integrity to address regulatory requirements6 May 2021

 More about our speakers:

-Arvind Joshi is the Data Management Lead at Scotia Bank reporting into the CFO and CDO, with responsibility for the Data Governance initiative/program for US Finance.
-Prior to Scotiabank he was at Deloitte Advisory and managed multiple engagements at BHCs and FBOs.
+Arvind Joshi is the Head of Data Governance and Analytics at Rockefeller Capital Management.
+Prior to this, he was the Data Management Lead at Scotia Bank reporting into the CFO and CDO, with responsibility for the Data Governance initiative/program for US Finance.
+Arvind was also at Deloitte Advisory and managed multiple engagements at BHCs and FBOs.
 At Credit Suisse Holdings (USA) Inc., Arvind led the CCAR data governance initiative and at Morgan Stanley he was responsible for defining, establishing and implementing data governance/data quality programs for Basel and CCAR compliance.
 Arvind also represented the CFO office in establishing “Enterprise Data Office” for regulatory compliance (DFAST/CCAR and BASEL).

 Arvind has over 25+ years of experience in Fortune-500 companies with diversified and comprehensive understanding of technology, business and operations processes.
 Arvind has successfully led initiatives to improve data governance and data quality through effective implementation of data management methodologies and technologies.